joeboo/webpack_workflow/README.md

 The following will guide you on how to install/using webpack within your project:

+loader allows you to load any file format that you wish. e.g main.js require('./style.scss')

 Note: if you use webpack 4 and above you need to config to production mode https://www.valentinog.com/blog/webpack-4-tutorial/ Command lines: